MGC Challenge

 1. Adopt a non-motorized transportation plan that includes a Complete Streets policy/ordinance.

-2. Incorporate non-motorized transportation elements into new municipal infrastructure projects, as relevant.
+2. Incorporate non-motorized transportation elements into new municipal/county infrastructure projects, as relevant.

 3. Adopt policies or provide incentives for developers to incorporate non-motorized transportation features into private development and construction projects.